mjb logo

 Employer Best Practices

-Rely on strong NDAs and robust trade secret protection policies.
+Employers should rely on strong confidentiality agreements, non-disclosure agreements (NDAs), and well-documented trade secret protection policies.

 Employee Considerations

-Remember, many are unenforceable in California.
-Consider negotiating or consult an attorney before signing.
+Many restrictive clauses are unenforceable in California, so consider negotiating terms or consulting an attorney before signing.

-California law facilitates talent mobility, which many believe fuels Silicon Valley's innovation.
+• Poaching Talent in Silicon Valley: California law encourages talent mobility, which many believe helps drive innovation in Silicon Valley.

 Legal Risks of Enforcing Invalid Agreements

-Trying to enforce a void clause can lead to dismissal of the case and potentially paying the employee's legal fees.
+• Employer Liability – Enforcing a void clause may result in the case being dismissed and the employer potentially paying the employee’s legal fees.

 How to Challenge a Non-Solicitation Clause